-Figure 6.
-Left: ETKF analysis at time t = 500 yr compared with the forecast and the reference.
-The ice thickness profile is improved over the whole domain and the reference profile is within the ensemble spread.
-Centre: Evolution of the ice thickness at r = 0 with time.
-The estimates are of very good quality and the estimates seem to converge towards the reference value at the end of the study.
-Right: Evolution of the position of the margin with time.
+Figure 7. (a) ETKF analysis at time t = 500 years compared with the forecast and the reference.
+The ice thickness profile is improved over the whole domain and the reference profile is within the ensemble spread. (b) Evolution of the ice thickness at r = 0 with time.
+The estimates are of very good quality and the estimates seem to converge towards the reference value at the end of the study. (c) Evolution of the position of the margin with time.
 The ETKF provides consistent estimates and the reference value is always within the ensemble spread.